 In 2019 the Private Equity team invested into Cyberhawk, a Scottish provider of energy infrastructure asset inspections using Unmanned Aerial Vehicles (drones) and proprietary asset management software.
-Cyberhawk's technology replaces high C02-emitting helicopters, while its software allows assets to be monitored remotely thereby reducing staff travel and GHG emissions.
-Its inspection techniques also increase health & safety

-The entire Private Equity team engages with investee companies on ESG issues by removing people from hazardous working environments such as rope access or scaffolding.
+Cyberhawk's technology replaces high CO2-emitting helicopters, while its software allows assets to be monitored remotely thereby reducing staff travel and GHG emissions.
+Its inspection techniques also increase health & safety by removing people from hazardous working environments such as rope access or scaffolding.
 As such, Cyberhawk's economic and ESG performance are intrinsically linked.